Song For Europe

 The Likud party led by Menachem Begin wins the Israeli general elections on 17th May.

-On 23rd May South Moluccan terrorists take passengers hostage aboard a Dutch train and seize 6 teachers and 105 pupils at a school in northern Holland.
+On 23rd May nine South Moluccan terrorists take passengers hostage aboard a train near the village of Glimmen in the Netherlands.
+At the same time four other terrorists seize 6 teachers and 105 pupils at a school in Bovensmilde.

 On 26th May US toy designer George Willig climbs the south tower of the World Trade Center in New York City.
 He is fined $1.10 - one cent for each of the building's 110 stories.